shizzard/merkle_root/README.md

 /usr/bin/time -l target/release/merkle_root -f input.txt -m width-walk
 ```

-In order to find out how much memory program consumes on itself, I used the
+In order to find out how much memory the program consumes on itself, I used the
 `input_minimal.txt` as a list of hashes.
 This file contains only one hash, and
 both algorithms just return the single hash without any calculations.
 With both
-algorithms the peak memory footprint was the same, 1016576 bytes.
-I will refer
+algorithms, the peak memory footprint was the same, `1016576` bytes.
+I will
-to this number as the base footprint.
+refer to this number as the base footprint.

-Running the depth-walk algorithm on input.txt resulted in 1114944 bytes of peak
+Running the depth-walk algorithm on `input.txt` resulted in `1114944` bytes of
-memory footprint, which corresponds to 98368 bytes of overhead.
-Width-walk
+peak memory footprint, which corresponds to `98368` bytes of overhead.
+The
-algorithm in the same input resulted in 3163264 (average) bytes of peak memory
+width-walk algorithm on the same input resulted in `3163264` (average) bytes of
-footprint, which corresponds to 2146688 bytes overhead, which is approximately
+peak memory footprint, which corresponds to `2146688` bytes overhead, which is
-x22 times more.
+approximately 22 times more.

 #### Alternative algoritms

 1. In-place calculation

-It is possible to perform Markle Tree root calculation in-place (within a file,
+It is possible to perform Merkle Tree root calculation in-place (within a file,
 modifying and truncating it).
 This will have the same time complexity as any
 other algorithm, but will have outstanding O(1) space complexity.
 Despite time
-complexity is the same, overall performance will be poor due to a large number
+complexity being the same, overall performance will be poor due to a large
-of disk operations.
+number of disk operations.

 2. GPU calculation